zelanko/sql-docs.pt-br/docs/advanced-analytics/administration/monitor-sql-server-machine-learning-services-using-dynamic-management-views.md

 ORDER BY language, counter_name;
 ```

-A consulta retorna as colunas a seguir:
+A consulta retorna as seguintes colunas:

 | coluna | Descrição |
 |--------|-------------|